 Score Reporting Time Frames

 Score reports for the computer-delivered GRE General Test are sent to institutions and available in the ETS Data Manager approximately 10–15 days after the test date.
 Score reports for the paper-delivered GRE General Test and Subject Tests are sent to institutions and available in the ETS Data Manager approximately five weeks after the test date.

 Revising Reported GRE Scores

 ETS routinely follows extensive review and quality control procedures to detect and avoid flawed questions and consequent errors in scoring.
 Nonetheless, occasionally an error is discovered after scores have been reported.
 Whenever this happens, the specific circumstances are reviewed carefully, and a decision is made about how best to take corrective action that is fairest to all concerned.
-Revised scores reported during the current year are reported directly to graduate, business and law schools and graduate fellowship sponsors as well as to students because such scores are likely to be part of current applications for admission.
-Revisions to scores reported in the previous five years are sent to the affected students, who may request that ETS send the revised scores to any graduate, business and law schools or fellowship sponsors still considering their applications.
+Revised scores reported during the current year are reported directly to graduate, and professional schools and graduate fellowship sponsors as well as to students because such scores are likely to be part of current applications for admission.
+Revisions to scores reported in the previous five years are sent to the affected students, who may request that ETS send the revised scores to any graduate and professional schools or fellowship sponsors still considering their applications.

 Confidentiality of Information